igorrCarvalho/Docker-Todo-List/README.md

 # Welcome to project Docker-Todo-List repositorie!

 This project was made using Docker knowledge.
-It doesn't implement any feature, it was a project just to gain some experience in Docker.
+It doesn't implement any feature, it is a project just to gain some experience in Docker.

 # Development